razzacktiger/Customer-Support-Agent-/README.md

 - **Auto-correction**: Common transcription errors are automatically fixed
 - **Status Indicators**: Visual feedback for connection and speaking states
 - **Responsive Design**: Works seamlessly on all devices
+- **Context-Aware Answers**: Uses Pinecone and Gemini to provide answers based on your own data and context

+## 🧠 Gemini & Pinecone Integration

+This project uses Google Generative AI (Gemini) for advanced embeddings and Pinecone for vector search.
+This enables context-aware answers based on your own data.

+**How it works:**
+- User messages are embedded using Gemini
+- Embeddings are used to query Pinecone for relevant context
+- The context is included in the prompt to Gemini for a more accurate answer

+**Environment variables required:**
+- `GOOGLE_API_KEY` (Gemini)
+- `PINECONE_API_KEY` (Pinecone)

+See the `/src/app/api/chat/completions/route.ts` for implementation details.

 ## 🚀 Deployment